yuriescl/dotfiles/README.md

 ```bash
 cp -r vim/.vim vim/.vimrc ~/
 ```
-Otherwise just take a look at `vim/.vimrc` and read the start of the `vim/vim-shortcuts` file, they have what you need to know.
+Take a look at `vim/vim-shortcuts` and `vim/.vimrc`.
+The relavant stuff is in there.

 Screenshot of my vim: